carbynestack/carbynestack/enhancements/0049-end-user-authentication.md

 ## Summary

-Manage and authenticate users accessing the Carbyne Stack user-facing APIs via OAuth2/ standards.
+The goal of this CSEP is to allow for management and authentication of users accessing the Carbyne Stack user-facing APIs via OAuth2/ standards.

 ## Motivation